ImpectAPI/impectR/README.md

 ## Getting started

-Before accessing any data via the API, you will need to request a bearer token for authorization.
+Before accessing any data via our API, you will need to request a bearer token for authorization.
 You can get this authorization token using the following code snippet: